VectorInstitute/forecasting-with-dl/demos/README.md

 ### Demo 2: PyTorch Forecasting

 N-BEATS and DeepAR applied to exchange rate forecasting.
+This demo continues the experiment from Demo 1, bringing in two popular deep learning based forecasting methods.
+The demo provides working examples of how to configure multivariate datasets for univariate, 'global model' forecasting tasks.

 ### Demo 3: Rolling Cross-Validation

 *In development*: Alternative data splitting and experimental design using rolling cross-validation and NeuralProphet.
-Applied to exchange rate forecasting.
+Applied to consumer price index forecasting.